Jackie McLean: Biography

-McLean was born in Harlem, New York City.
+McLean was born on May 17, 1931, in Harlem, New York City.
 His father, John Sr., played guitar in Tiny Bradshaw's orchestra.
 After his father's death in 1939, Jackie's musical education was continued by his godfather, his record-store-owning stepfather, and several noted teachers.
 He also received informal tutoring from neighbors Thelonious Monk, Bud Powell, and Charlie Parker.
 During high school McLean played in a band with Kenny Drew, Sonny Rollins, and Andy Kirk, Jr. (the saxophonist son of Andy Kirk).

-Along with Rollins, McLean played on Miles Davis' Dig album when he was 20 years old.
-As a young man he also recorded with Gene Ammons, Charles Mingus (for Pithecanthropus Erectus), George Wallington, and as a member of Art Blakey's Jazz Messengers.
+Along with Rollins, McLean featured on Miles Davis's Dig album, recorded in 1951 when McLean was 20 years old.
+As a young man, he also recorded with Gene Ammons, Charles Mingus (for Pithecanthropus Erectus), George Wallington, and as a member of Art Blakey's Jazz Messengers.
 McLean joined Blakey after reportedly being punched by Mingus.
 Fearing for his life, McLean pulled out a knife and contemplated using it against Mingus in self-defense, but later stated he was grateful that he had not stabbed the bassist.

 McLean's early recordings as leader were in the hard bop school.
 He later became an exponent of modal jazz without abandoning his foundation in hard bop.
 Throughout his career he was known for a distinctive tone, akin to the tenor saxophone and often described with such adjectives as "bittersweet", "piercing", or "searing", a slightly sharp pitch, and a strong foundation in the blues.

 McLean was a heroin addict throughout his early career, and the resulting loss of his New York City cabaret card forced him to undertake a large number of recording dates to earn income in the absence of nightclub performance opportunities.
 Consequently, he produced an extensive body of recorded work in the 1950s and 1960s.
 He was under contract with Blue Note Records from 1959 to 1967, having previously recorded for Prestige.
 Blue Note offered better pay and more artistic control than other labels, and his work for this organization is highly regarded and includes leadership and sideman dates with a wide range of musicians, including Donald Byrd, Sonny Clark, Lee Morgan, Ornette Coleman, Dexter Gordon, Freddie Redd, Billy Higgins, Freddie Hubbard, Grachan Moncur III, Bobby Hutcherson, Mal Waldron, Tina Brooks and many others.

-In 1962, he recorded Let Freedom Ring for Blue Note.
-This album was the culmination of attempts he had made over the years to deal with harmonic problems in jazz, incorporating ideas from the free jazz developments of Ornette Coleman and the "new breed" which inspired his blending of hard bop with the "new thing": "the search is on, Let Freedom Ring".
+In 1962, McLean recorded Let Freedom Ring for Blue Note.
+This album was the culmination of attempts he had made over the years to deal with harmonic problems in jazz, incorporating ideas from the free jazz developments of Ornette Coleman and the "new breed", which inspired his blending of hard bop with the "new thing": "the search is on, Let Freedom Ring".
 Let Freedom Ring began a period in which he performed with avant-garde jazz musicians rather than the veteran hard bop performers he had been playing with previously.
 His adaptation of modal jazz and free jazz innovations to his vision of hard bop made his recordings from 1962 on distinctive.